Fifth Level Consulting

 Valuation: Market cap over $600 billion

-Tesla’s CEO Elon Musk has stated that Tesla plans to commence testing of its Level 5 autonomous vehicles later this year.
+Tesla’s CEO Elon Musk has stated that Tesla plans to commence rollout of its Level 5 autonomous vehicles, the Cybercab, later this year.
 The branding for this beta testing program is known as “Full Self-Driving (FSD).”

 According to the company, the Full Self-Driving capability is a pre-release upgrade package to Autopilot offering additional ADAS features, such as traffic light recognition, autopark, etc.